XinzhouLi/501_a2_DataScience/Main/report.md

 ```
 # Stage4
 ## Improvement model
 First I convert some text data to numerical data, and send them to training.
+I add 4 new input data, "ParentAnsweringSurvey", "StageID", "ParentschoolSatisfaction" and "gender" which are the potential factor that may affect the behavior of student
 ``` python
 data['ParentAnsweringSurvey_flaged'] = data['ParentAnsweringSurvey'].apply(convert_ParentAnsweringSurvey)
 data['ParentschoolSatisfaction_flaged'] = data['ParentschoolSatisfaction'].apply(convert_ParentschoolSatisfaction)